The geometry of Riemannian curvature radii: Curvature Radii on surfaces

-where $R^{\perp_g}$ is the unique vector orthogonal to $R$, positively oriented with it, satisfying $|R|_g=|R^{\perp_g}|_g$. \begin{prop} The collection of vector spaces defined in \eqref{2dim_D} is a smooth Engel distribution over $\mathcal R(M)$.
+where $R^{\perp_g}$ is the unique vector orthogonal to $R$, positively oriented with it, satisfying $|R|_g=|R^{\perp_g}|_g$. \begin{prop} The collection of vector spaces defined in \eqref{2dim_D} is a smooth Engel distribution over $\mathcal R(M)$ (for basic facts on Engel distributions see for instance \cite{Bryant}, chapter 2).
 Moreover a curve $(\gamma,R):[0,T]\to \mathcal R(M)$ is in the image of the lift \eqref{2dim-lift} if and only if it is tangent to $\mathcal D(M,g)$ and $\gamma$ is a regular curve.
 A basis for $\mathcal D(M,g)$ is given by two vector fields $f^g_1,f^g_2$, which are characterized in terms of the ODEs satisfied by their integral curves as

-where $D_tR$ denotes the covariant derivative of $R(t)$ along the curve $x(t)$. \end{prop} \begin{proof} It is a special case of Theorem \ref{thm_D}, Section \ref{secMain}. \end{proof} The geometric significance of the fields $f_1^g,f_2^g$ is analogous to one of $f_1,f_2$ defined in \eqref{flat_frame}.
-Indeed, it is quite explicit that the integral curves of $f_2^g$ are dialation of $R$ in a fixed fiber, i.e. curves of the kind $t\mapsto (x_0,e^tR_0)$, whereas if $(\gamma,R):[0,1]\to\mathcal R(M)$ is an integral curve of $f_1^g$, as a consequence of Proposition \ref{prop_2dim}, $R$ is the radius of curvature of $\gamma$, and hence $\kappa_g(\gamma)=1/|R|_g$.
+where $D_tR$ denotes the covariant derivative of $R(t)$ along the curve $x(t)$. \end{prop} \begin{proof} It is a special case of Theorem \ref{thm_D}, which is proved in Section \ref{secMain}. \end{proof} What is the geometric significance of the fields $f_1^g,f_2^g$?
+It is quite explicit that the integral curves of $f_2^g$ are dialation of $R$ in a fixed fiber, i.e. curves of the kind $t\mapsto (x_0,e^tR_0)$, whereas if $(\gamma,R):[0,1]\to\mathcal R(M)$ is an integral curve of $f_1^g$, as a consequence of Proposition \ref{prop_2dim}, $R$ is the radius of curvature of $\gamma$, and hence $\kappa_g(\gamma)=1/|R|_g$.
 On the other hand according to \eqref{2dim_frame} $D_tR=-R^{\perp_g}$, therefore